sec-fortress/secfortress.github.io/content/hacking/Phishing_with_cloudflare_+_zoho_mail.md

 Before execution, it’s essential to study the client thoroughly to understand these behavioral patterns.
 That insight ultimately determines the realism and effectiveness of the campaign.

-To address this, I’ll walk you through a process I developed in collaboration with a highly skilled DevSecOps engineer.
+To address this, I’ll walk you through a process I developed in collaboration with a highly skilled DevSecOps engineer, [@Saintmalik_](https://x.com/saintmalik_).
 Together, we designed an approach that significantly improved the success of the phishing engagement.
 Below is a breakdown of the metrics we used to evaluate the campaign’s performance.

 ![Image](https://i.imgur.com/sP92gzs.png)